christsven/H.E.A.T/ruleset/H.E.A.T.md

 payload detonates.
 Detonation can be triggered by a FIRE or at the end of an ADVANCE.

+Alternatively, the drone operator may go into an AMBUSH, and activate the drone at any point after that.
+Quadrocopter drones remain stay in an ambush if not activated during a turn, but fixed wing designs are forced to move.
+If no activation happened at the end of a round, the drone moves straight forwardfor its max distance.

 ##### Drone rules

 | Rule | Description |